anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 Once the clean data was in my **PostgreSQL** database, I wrote 12 targeted SQL queries to extract meaningful business metrics.

-## Aggregations for Performance:

- I used GROUP BY, SUM, and AVG to find out which marketing channels yield the highest average ROI and the most leads.
+**Aggregations for Performance**:I used GROUP BY, SUM, and AVG to find out which marketing channels yield the highest average ROI and the most leads.

-## Created Custom Business Metrics:

-I wrote formulas directly in SQL to calculate the conversion_rate_pct (conversions divided by leads) and roi_per_dollar to see where our money works hardest.
+**Created Custom Business Metrics**: I wrote formulas directly in SQL to calculate the conversion_rate_pct (conversions divided by leads) and roi_per_dollar to see where our money works hardest.

-## Budget Logic:

- I used CASE WHEN statements to group campaigns into 'Low (<$10k)', 'Medium ($10k-$30k)', and 'High (>$30k)' budget buckets to see if spending more actually guarantees better returns.
+**Budget Logic**:I used CASE WHEN statements to group campaigns into 'Low (<$10k)', 'Medium ($10k-$30k)', and 'High (>$30k)' budget buckets to see if spending more actually guarantees better returns.

-## Regional Deep Dives:
- I wrote multi-step queries to find the absolute worst-performing region, and then drilled down to find the specific campaigns causing that failure.
+**Regional Deep Dives**:I wrote multi-step queries to find the absolute worst-performing region, and then drilled down to find the specific campaigns causing that failure.

-Time-Series Analysis: I used date functions (TO_CHAR and EXTRACT) to group performance by Year-Month to spot historical trends and find out which specific month consistently delivers the best ROI.
+**Time-Series Analysis**: I used date functions (TO_CHAR and EXTRACT) to group performance by Year-Month to spot historical trends and find out which specific month consistently delivers the best ROI.

 ## 📊 Power BI Dashboard